-You’re on your way to a sales meeting when your email decides to lock you out because of a password reset issue.
-You call your company’s IT team, explain the problem, and they respond that they’ll look into it.
-Thirty minutes later, you’re back on the phone asking about the status of the issue.
-“Oh,” they respond, “We opened your email back up 15 minutes ago.”
-Wouldn’t it have been nice to know that as you frantically prepared for the meeting?
+You’re heading to a sales meeting when your email suddenly locks you out due to a password reset issue.
+You call your company’s IT team, explain the problem, and they say they’ll look into it.
+Thirty minutes later, you’re on the phone again, asking for an update.
+“Oh,” they say, “We reopened your email 15 minutes ago.”
+Wouldn’t it have been helpful to know that while you were frantically preparing for the meeting?

-In this scenario, you’d likely be unwilling to give the team a glowing review of their prompt response.
-Instead, you might be annoyed or even confused by their lack of communication.
-Even when people don’t get the job done, you’d still prefer to know that, rather than be faced with radio silence from the other end.
-It’s similar to the frustration you felt when colleges you’d applied to failed to send denial letters or when your doctor doesn’t call with the test results.
-Their inability to close the loop overshadows the good work they did for you, or the consideration they gave to your application.
+In this situation, you probably wouldn't give the team a glowing review for their quick response.
+Instead, you might feel annoyed or even confused by their lack of communication.
+Even when people don’t complete the task, you’d still prefer to know, rather than be met with silence from the other side.
+It’s similar to the frustration you felt when colleges you applied to didn't send denial letters or when your doctor fails to call with the test results.
+Their failure to close the loop clouds the good work they did or the consideration shown to your application.

-The same goes for many different aspects of your communications with remote colleagues.
-To pass information effectively, you need not only a good sender, but a receiver who is aware of the need to acknowledge and provide feedback.
-Was the information understood?
+The same applies to many aspects of communication with remote colleagues.
+To share information effectively, you need a good sender and a receiver aware of the need to acknowledge and give feedback.
+Was the message understood?
 Was it received?
-Was it enough?
-In a remote setting, that’s all impossible to know until it’s too late.
-Too often, what slipped between the cracks only becomes apparent in the midst of a big sale or a key deployment.
+Was it sufficient?
+In remote environments, these questions often go unanswered until problems arise, sometimes only during a major sale or a crucial deployment.

-At base, communication is about passing information back and forth.
-Over-communication, which includes closing the loop on tasks and conversations, is a best practice when it comes to remote work.
-Acknowledging receipt and understanding of information received is a surefire way to be effective.
-It allows you to instill confidence that you’ve understood the communication.
-And, by repeating the information, it often also guarantees that you remember it.
+At its core, communication is about exchanging information.
+Over-communicating, which includes closing the loop on tasks and conversations, is considered best practice in remote work.
+Confirming receipt and understanding of information is a reliable way to be effective.
+It helps build confidence that you’ve understood the communication.
+Additionally, by repeating the information, it often ensures that you remember it.

 Here are a few ways to ensure that you’re effectively closing the loop with your colleagues.